JingLian-pvt/ResearchTool/README.md

-This folder contains some useeful scripts I used for research
+This folder contains some useful scripts I used for research, feel free to contribute!